osam2018/IoT_ShootingStar/README.md

 # :gun:ShootingStar

 ShootingStar is Arduino-based Shooting support module.
-It makes you THE BEST Shooter!
+It makes you THE STAR:star2:Shooter!

 ## Developers